easy/easyFirewall/README.md

 ### IMAGES SOON
 Generally you navigate in the "panel" by entering numbers.
 Sometimes it is possible to specify strings instead of digits.

+## Settings
+The settings can be changed in the panel under Settings.
+The following setting options are given:
+- Layout
+- automatic updates / manual update

 ## API
 These commands can be used as an interface:
 - ./easyFirewall.sh start - start the firewall